ivadomed/multimodal-registration/README.md

 # Multimodal Registration

-Repository for training and using a contrast agnostic registration model based on the work done in [SynthMorph](https://arxiv.org/pdf/2004.10282.pdf).
-The contrast agnostic registration model may later be used in [IvadoMed’s pipeline](https://ivadomed.org/).
+Repository for training and using contrast agnostic registration models based on the work done in [SynthMorph](https://arxiv.org/pdf/2004.10282.pdf).
+The contrast agnostic registration models may later be used in [IvadoMed’s pipeline](https://ivadomed.org/).

 ## Table of contents